Lancaster DS724 at Spaunton village.

 30th March 1944, Nurnburg, jettisoned bomb load as no indicators were seen.
 Landed at Moreton in the Marsh on return.

-The Hamburg raid they took part in on 2nd/3rd August 1943 deserves further investigation.
+The Hamburg raid they were part of on 2nd/3rd August 1943 deserves further investigation.
 What is known is that the raid was a failure because of severe icing and thunder storms before they released their bombs.
 This particular aircraft iced up.
 All aircraft were ordered to bomb from between 15,000ft and 20,000ft and with control being limited the pilot, F/Sgt Harvey, ordered the crew to bale out.
-The wireless operator, Sgt R Shire RCAF, complied and was eventually made a PoW.
+The wireless operator, Sgt Raymond Shire RAFVR (1394163), complied and was eventually made a PoW.
 What happened next is yet not known but the aircraft began to loose height and the rest of the crew were probably unable to get out.
 In the process the pilot had sustained some injuries and was unable to continue flying the aircraft.
 Initially trapped in his turret the rear gunner, Stan Campbell, and found himself acting as a stand-in pilot.
 The aircraft had lost approaching 10,000ft in height before control was regained, Stan Campbell then acted as pilot and guided the aircraft home with the remaining crew on board.
-This information was found in Stan Campbell's obituary, and whilst slightly biased towards him, there is no doubt some truth to these events however had he single handedly regained control of a crippled bomber and flew it home saving the life of his injured pilot then surely he would be put up for an award of the highest honour; as he wasn't suggests had some part in the aircraft returning to the UK and the story was told in later years!
+This information was found in Stan Campbell's obituary, and whilst slightly biased towards him, there is no doubt some truth to these events however had he single handedly regained control of a crippled bomber and flew it home saving the life of his injured pilot then surely he would be put up for an award of the highest order; as he wasn't suggests had some part in the aircraft returning to the UK and the story was told in later years!
 He was nick-named "The Hamburg Kid" by his crew after this incident which does suggest some degree of truth to the matter.
+The crew named above were involved in this incident and following this having lost their wireless operator they were joined by F/O Butchart on future flights.

 Stan Campbell returned to Ottawa in October 1944, why this was the case is not yet known but it could have been that his broken arm he sustained in the bad landing near Spaunton did not heal properly and he his War was cut short and he was able to return home because of this.
 He was discharged from the RCAF and was placed in the Reserve and returned to his native Drumheller and married Elizabeth on 18th February 1945.
 He worked for a large construction firm until retirement in 1988 before battling Parkinson's Disease for many years.
 He lost this fight in April 2002.